mrflip/datafu/datafu-pig/src/main/java/datafu/pig/geo/README.md

 * each has
   - a geometry object: OGCGeometry?
 Geometry?
 If I understand right, we want OGCGeometry as that would in principle allow alternate backends.
   - ?an envelope, or a lazy-eval'ed envelope?
-  - a quadkey+zoom level
+  - a quadord key

 * means to serialize
-  - quadkey, zoom level, envelope (for sorting)
+  - quadord, envelope (for sorting)
   - magic word wtih bits that say it's a geometry, the version number, and the subtype (point..multiline, tile, envelope)
   - the geometry object, efficiently serialized.
 Unless WKB is widly inefficient either to pack/unpack or in space consumed, it seems like a reasonable choice.
 Look at how Hive UDFs did it.